microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_102_FeedForward/CNTK_102_FeedForward.md

     return nonlinearity(p);
 ```

-Now that we have created 1 hidden layer, we need to iterate through the layers to create the fully connected classifier.
-In this function you can see the output of the first layer $\bf{h_1}$ (`h`) becomes the input to the next layer.
+Now that we have created one hidden layer, we need to iterate through the layers to create a fully connected classifier.
+Output of the first layer $\bf{h_1}$ becomes the input to the next layer.

-**Note**: One of the major convinience of CNTK is the ability of the toolkit to automatically caputre recurrent blocks of input.

-This makes the code highly compact and less error prone when stacking multiple larger networks.
-In this example we have only 2 layers, hence once could concievably write the code as:
+In this example we have only 2 layers, hence one could conceivably write the code as:

 >`h1 = fully_connected_layer(input, hidden_layer_dim, nonlinearity)`

 >`h2 = fully_connected_layer(h1, hidden_layer_dim, nonlinearity)`

-However, this code becomes very quickly very difficult to read and update when the number of layers or blocks (in convolutional or recurrent networks) that we will see later.
-CNTK provides this programming construct that greatly eases the burden on the programmer.
-Hence the following construct is very attractive and will be used in many of the subsequent tutorials:
+However, this code becomes very quickly difficult to read and update when the number of layers or blocks (in convolutional or recurrent networks) that we will see in later tutorials.
+CNTK provides a programming construct shown below that greatly eases the burden on the programmer.

 >`h = fully_connected_layer(input, hidden_layer_dim, nonlinearity)`

 >`for i in range(1, num_hidden_layers):`

 >>`    h = fully_connected_layer(h, hidden_layer_dim, nonlinearity)`

+This construct is very attractive to write compact representation of large repetitive network components and will be used in many of the subsequent tutorials.

 ```python